French concession of Hankou

-The French concession of Hankou (Chinese: 汉口法租界; Hànkǒu fǎ zūjiè; French: Concession française de Hankou) was one of four French concessions in the late Qing Dynasty (the others being in Shamian Island, Tianjin, and Shanghai), under administration from 1896 to 1943.
-It was one of five concession districts within Hankou, present day Wuhan, Hubei.
+The French concession of Hankow (Chinese: 漢口法租界; Hànkǒu fǎ zūjiè; French: Concession française de Hankeo) was one of four French concessions in the late Qing Dynasty and the Republic of China (the others being in Shameen Island, Tientsin, and Shanghai), under administration from 1896 to 1943.
+It was one of five concession districts within Hankou, present-day Wuhan, Hubei.
+It was 0.24 km2 in size.

 History

 Establishment

 In 1896, France signed the "Hankou French concession lease" with the Qing government, formally establishing a concession area of 187 acres that expanded once again in 1902.
 The Russian concession of Hankou was established in the same year; both were established in the same area, with the Russian concession accounting for 2/3rds of the area and the French accounting for 1/3rd.

 Expansion

 After the Chinese government took back the Japanese concession of Hankou on August 13, 1938, only the French concession remained.
 With the gradual deterioration of the situation in Wuhan due to Japanese fighting, many Chinese flowed into the concession, viewing it as a safe haven.
 The concession quickly became overcrowded; while Chinese residents numbered 22651 at the end of 1937, that number more than doubled to 47081 by 1938.
 It's like it may have exceeded that number too; according to a 1940 survey, the number of Chinese residents greatly exceeded the recorded number of residents as almost all houses had additional Chinese living in basements and pavilions.

 To prevent Chinese overpopulation in the concession and to prevent possible anti-Japanese activities that may lead to Japanese interference, the Board of Directors of the Ministry of Industry of the French Concession allocated ~22033 yuan to purchase barbed wire and the barbed Tribulus terrestris plant around the junctions of the Chinese block.
 Sandbags were also piled into a makeshift fortress at the end of each grid, with French and Annamese soldiers patrolling the borders, armed with machine guns and cannons.
 A grid with double rows of wooden pillars were also built for blockades.
 When it is heard the Japanese were coming to Wuhan, on the afternoon of October 25, the concession was officially closed.
 Later that day, the Japanese entered into Wuhan.